georgerobescu/apexe3-api/examples/README.md

 Here you will find powerful low code examples for [Python](https://github.com/apexe3/apexe3-api/tree/main/examples/python), [Nodejs]() and [Google Sheets]().

-The examples cover the following usecases
+The examples cover the following usecases for Digital Asset markets

 - Streaming of a real-time global orderbook for a given pair across exchanges
 - Streaming of total liquidity available for a given pair across exchanges